versionone/VersionOne.Client.Requestor/README.md

 At a minimum, we know that if you have the `Active Directory` authentication option configured, you'll need to ensure that ASP Impersonation is enabled in IIS, and that `Anonymous Authentication` is disabled.

-### Configure a new IIS Application or Virtual Directory to serve the Requestor
+### Option 1: Configure a new IIS Application or Virtual Directory to serve the Requestor

 To let IIS serve the files for you: